"A Structural Approach Rooted in a System of Turns"

 Can these "things" be unambiguously and clearly articulated in unmistakably comprehensible language with definitive pedagogic utility for learning other "things" in the tango dance too?

 Is it possible to see several different aspects of the dance as emanating from a few core, clearly identifiable elements and ideas?
+I don't mean from a few step, like "front, side, back".
 Does a blueprint exist to facilitate advancing a clear, consistent understanding of the dance, from which then creativity, originality, and pleasant surprises in a truly improvised tango dance may derive?
 Frequently?

 The answer to all these questions is yes: